Latte is Synonymous with Safety

 echo '<img src="' . $imageFile . '" alt="' . $imageAlt . '">';

-as a label, and if the
+as the caption, and if the

 output is not sanitized, the resulting code will look like this: